govhealth/PostpartumTOC/input/pagecontent/examples.md

       <tr>
          <td><a href="ImagingStudy-example-chest-ct.html">Example Chest CT ImagingStudy</a></td>
          <td>
-            CT chest study for Patient/example with one series and two instances.
+            CT chest study for a patient/example with one series and two instances.
          </td>
       </tr>
       <tr>